The Best Countries In The World For Food Lovers, Ranked

 People travel across the world for the smorgasbord on offer in the USA.
 Entire road trips are constructed to take advantage of the heaps of food selections.

-Then there’s New York, home to Eleven Madison Park, voted the best restaurant in the world in 2017.
-Combining cutting edge trends from all over the world, you’ll find everything here!
+The U.S. is renowned worldwide for its dishes, and the various states are so proud they even put their names on them.
+Texan BBQ, Maine lobster, Chicago pizza, Philly cheesesteak.
+Then there's New York, home to Eleven Madison Park, voted the best restaurant in the world in 2017.
+Combining cutting edge trends from all over the world, you'll find everything here!

-Perhaps the best thing about American cuisine is that it’s as much a melting pot as the country itself.
+Perhaps the best thing about American cuisine is that it's as much a melting pot as the country itself.
 You can sample the flavors of world without even setting foot outside of New York.
+Of course, America has its own homegrown favourites too.

 Apple pie

 Is this why New York is called the Big Apple?
-Apple pie is an absolute institution — indeed, people say “X is as American as apple pie”!
+Apple pie is an absolute institution -- indeed, people say "X is as American as apple pie!"
+At its heart a simple dessert of pastry, apples and sugar, many states have nonetheless created their own version of the perfect apple pie.

 The hamburger

+There's no general agreement as to who deserves the title of best burger in the U.S. The answer is perhaps all of them.
 However, the library of Congress recognizes that New Haven, Connecticut was the birthplace of the humble hamburger, way back in 1900.
-You can still find and devour meat-blended patties cooked on a cast iron grill at Louis’ Lunch, where the first hamburgers were made.
+You can still find and devour meat-blended patties cooked on a cast iron grill at Louis' Lunch, where the first hamburgers were made.

 Clam chowder

 Served up everywhere in New England, it would be a crime not to try it.
 The hearty soup is comfort in a bowl, made with quahog shellfish with tender potatoes, salted pork, heavy cream and herbs.
+The best way to eat it is right in the bread bowl.
+Who needs cutlery and plates?

 Bagels

-It’s difficult to pin down one item that represents the spirit of New York.
-One word, however, is generally spoken with the very words spelled in front of it — the New York bagel.
+It's difficult to pin down one item that represents the spirit of New York.
+One word, however, is generally spoken with the very words spelled in front of it -- the New York bagel.
+It comes in many colours -- they even make rainbow bagels -- and they taste great with a variety of toppings.

-Photo by Dan Gold on Unsplash
+dan-gold-249381-unsplash-300x177.jpgPhoto by Dan Gold on Unsplash

 Texas barbecue

 Texans have been practising and perfecting the art of BBQ for centuries.
 Flavouring, rubbing, and smoking the meats into tender, succulent goodness.
+If you're in that neck of the woods, you can't miss it.

 10. Australia

-Not everyone’s cup of tea.
+Australian love a bit of a joke and if you search online for their best foods, you'll be met with a lineup of vegemite, tim tams, and witchetty grubs.
+Not everyone's cup of tea.
 Australia is a fierce contender when it comes to fine dining, however.
 It has a plethora of restaurants and bars dedicated to exquisite dishes from around the world and is known for its obsession with the absolute finest coffee.

 Black coffee and smashed avocado

 The staple contemporary Aussie brunch.
-Order a long black and good ol’ smashed avo on sourdough on an arvo.
-(Essentially an Americano with less water, avocado mashed with feta, mint and lemon, in the afternoon).
+Order a long black and good ol' smashed avo on sourdough on an arvo.
+(Essentially an Americano with less water, avocado mashed with feta, mint and lemon, in the afternoon.)

 Mango